hdShang/arxiv-daily/docs/cs-RO/2025-09-19/papers/250915607v2-primt-preference-based-reinforcement-learning-with-multimodal-feedba.md

 ---
 layout: default
-title: PRIMT: Preference-based Reinforcement Learning with Multimodal Feedback and Trajectory Synthesis from Foundation Models
+title: "PRIMT: Preference-based Reinforcement Learning with Multimodal Feedback and Trajectory Synthesis from Foundation Models"
 ---

 # PRIMT: Preference-based Reinforcement Learning with Multimodal Feedback and Trajectory Synthesis from Foundation Models